Notes and Applied Theory Small Data Ethics

 Power and proximity

 Small systems create relational exposure.
 The system operator often knows the data subject — a supervisor, a benefits administrator, a program coordinator.
 That proximity changes incentives and raises the accountability bar in ways that large-scale anonymous systems do not face.
-Fairness is not just a statistical property; it is a relationship.

 Fairness under small-n